 The Chief Financial Officer is the only Named Executive Officer with a written employment contract.
-This employment contract provides for a base salary of \$300,000 plus a discretionary bonus up to a maximum of 50% of the base salary calculated based primarily on the Company's earnings.
+This employment contract provides for a base salary of \$300,000 plus a bonus up to a maximum of 100% of the base salary calculated based primarily on the Company's consolidated pre tax profit after a cost of capital charge.
 The employment contract has no fixed term, however, provides for notice, or payment in lieu of notice, in the event of termination without cause in the amount of one month and accrued bonus for every year of service.
-As of the date of the circular this amount would be approximately \$150,000.
+As of the date of the circular this amount would be approximately \$250,000.
 No change of control provision exists.